-Divestment of Crown Land While Balancing Good Commercial Outcomes with the Crown's Regeneration Objectives
+3. Divestment of Crown Land While Balancing Good Commercial Outcomes with the Crown's Regeneration Objectives

-Progress towards one of the key strategic objectives for Ōtākaro is to divest Crown-owned land in central Christchurch in a manner which balances a desire to achieve good commercial outcomes against the Crown's recovery.
-Any regeneration objectives are set annually by the Company's SPE, and reported in the Ōtākaro Limited Annual Report, including, depending on market conditions:
+Progress towards one of the key Strategic Objectives for Ōtākaro is to divest Crown-owned land in central Christchurch in a manner which balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives.
+Any regeneration objectives are set annually by the company's SPE, and reported in the Ōtākaro Limited Annual Report, including, depending on market conditions:

-- 1. Setting sales forecast targets to divest of the remaining land parcels in the SOI period - 2.
-The Land Divestment Strategy is reviewed and revised bi-annually to include updated market valuations - 3.
-Annual Reports will include a case study of how Ōtākaro adds value to Anchor Projects and Crown land in a manner that balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives and supports the Crown's exit over time on favourable terms.
+- a.
+Setting sales forecast targets to divest of the remaining land parcels in the SOI period - b.
+Annual Reports will include a case study on how Ōtākaro adds value to Anchor Projects and Crown land in a manner that balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives and supports the Crown's exit over time on favourable terms.